osu-hedaoos/programming-in-physical-world/README.md

 ## Questions ?
 Problems?

 If you have any questions about the examples, ask in the class's Slack or Piazza.
-If you are not enrolled in the current class email me at hedaoos@oregonstate.edu
+If you are not enrolled in a current term, email me at hedaoos@oregonstate.edu

 If you found a bug or problems, [file an issue](https://github.com/osu-hedaoos/programming-in-physical-world/issues) or [send a pull request](https://github.com/osu-hedaoos/programming-in-physical-world/pulls) :)